Location: Antigua and Barbuda

 Daily and Weekly Schedule

 Weekdays will comprise field work, Monday through Friday.
 Students will also have the opportunity to hear evening lectures on Antigua’s prehistory and history.
 Weekends will be devoted to field trips, exploring the island’s rich geography and history, points of interest, and trips to Antigua's lovely beaches.
 Participating in the field school will allow students to experience contemporary Caribbean culture and cuisine.
-Students interested in the African Diaspora, Caribbean archaeology, historical archaeology, and/or plantation archaeology are encouraged to apply.
 No previous experience is required, and we welcome students from all academic disciplines and in various stages of their academic and professional training (undergraduate, in-between programs, and graduate), who are interested in archaeology and anthropology.
-We also encourage students who are interested in architectural history.
-Credit and non-credit options are available; both include room and board and ground transportation.
+We also encourage students who are interested in architectural history and history.
+Credit and non-credit options are available; both include room and board, insurance, and ground transportation.
 This is an RPA approved field school.
-For more information, please contact Dr. Georgia Fox at firstname.lastname@example.org.
+For more information, please contact Dr. Georgia Fox at email@example.com.
 Applications are now available at http://rce.csuchico.edu/passport/antigua .
-We still have spots open.
-The deadline has been extended to May 3!

 Project Size: 1-24 participants

 Minimum Length of Stay for Volunteers: 4 weeks